EhabAyman5DVR/CameraKitTemplate/README.md

 ## For Debug purposes for vite, we added custom launch.json to look for our folder upon debug build
    npm run deploy to push changes to github pages

+## For keeping up to date with the template, add this repo as an upstream in your copy of the repo,
+   git remote add upstream https://github.com/EhabAyman5DVR/CameraKitTemplate.git git fetch upstream git merge upstream/main